 Having a solid follow-up plan is one of the most important parts of your overall trade show strategy.
-Your follow-up strategy should directly correlate with the original goals and objectives set during the initial planning process.
-Too often we find exhibitors don’t have the necessary sense of urgency or a well thought-out plan to successfully follow-up on the leads obtained at the show.
-In fact, according to Center for Exhibition Industry Research (CEIR), 80% of tradeshow leads receive no follow up at all, which is why having a good follow up plan is imperative to your company’s success at the show.
+Too often we find exhibitors don’t have the necessary sense of urgency or a well-thought-out plan to successfully contact leads obtained at the show.
+It is all too common for leads to NEVER be contacted.
+Leads seem to “disappear into the ether” without a well-developed and executed after-show protocol.

-There are several different ways to capture a lead on the show floor and the follow-up method will be the same no matter how they were collected.
+There are many ways to capture a lead on the show floor and the follow-up method will be the same no matter how they were collected.
+There are many sophisticated CRM (Customer Relationship Management) systems available that make this process easier.
+Touch screen and badge scanning technology allows you to instantly capture their info.
 The most important thing to keep in mind is that leads are time sensitive.

 Common Lead Follow-up Methods